 Trap Pond State Park

-Kayak or walk your way through Trap Pond State Park, where you will experience the north/south divide of cypress trees and more.
-90 acres of exquisite, unique trees and other plants will be your crash course into the climate and biology so precious to Delaware!
-Just an hour north of Rehoboth and Lewes, this trip will whet your appetite to know more about our unique ecology.
+Kayak or walk your way through the captivating Trap Pond State Park, where you will experience the north/south divide of cypress trees and more!
+90 acres of exquisite, unique trees and other plants will take you back to a 7th grade lesson about climate and biology – so precious to Delaware!
+Just an hour north of Rehoboth and Lewes, this trip will leave you begging for more info on our unique ecology.

-So, get out those hiking boots gathering dust in the back of some closer.
-Let’s break them in and enjoy the diverse terrain Delaware has to offer.
+So, get out those hiking boots you bought last winter.
+Let’s break them in this fall, and enjoy the diverse terrain and wildlife Delaware has to offer!